gmiDAO/gmiDAO.github.io/_posts/2022-2-7-Solana DAOs and Beyond - GrapeSpaces.md

 **Let’s start with [Raj’s tweet](https://twitter.com/rajgokal/status/1489313675227938816) -** **Which are the three to happen for DAOs to take off?**

-Crypt0xG (2:05) - Funding is crucial (No money, ngmi), community belief (has to start centralized and gradually decentralize), and always needs to be a core team to drive milestones and next steps taking feedback from the community (e.g. MonkeDAO is 1700 people impossible to achieve consensus among that many people - one needs a smaller team that reaches consensus and brings it back to the 1700 people).
+G (2:05) - Funding is crucial (No money, ngmi), community belief (has to start centralized and gradually decentralize), and always needs to be a core team to drive milestones and next steps taking feedback from the community (e.g. MonkeDAO is 1700 people impossible to achieve consensus among that many people - one needs a smaller team that reaches consensus and brings it back to the 1700 people).

 TheOnlyNom (3:36) - The biggest thing we are dealing with is getting people to actually vote and participate in the governance.
 Hands-off and successful at the same time not how it works...

 **Sebastian?**

-Sebastian Bor (5:21) - Better job on tooling but tooling not enough.
+Sebastian (5:21) - Better job on tooling but tooling not enough.
 DAOs are about people working towards a common goal.
 Tools without humans not gonna work.
 DAOs are very different.
 Hears need that everyone should be involved in the governance but not always necessarily agree that governance is essential in all members - e.g. One who wants to buy [$**MNGO**](https://coinmarketcap.com/currencies/mango-markets/) as an investment same as they would buy APPLE: they believe that people running this will do a good job.

 We need tooling but also to structure DAOs in a way that allows to divide and conquer - to have pockets of authority that can manage themselves and that would target the governance apart.
 Does think that if somebody does not want to vote and does not want to participate, s/he shouldn’t be forced.
 Trying to engage or get more participation is the wrong problem to solve - we have to think about how to manage DAOs with the people who are actively involved and wanna participate and organize them around leaders.